 Yes!
 While traveling we finally have the time to read those books we’ve always wanted to read!
 Bunch of Backpackers selected the best travel books out there.
+All perfect books to read while you’re traveling alone.
 A 10-hour bus ride is no longer boring with these best backpacker reads in your backpack.

 This article was updated in December 2018.

 - My top 10 of best backpacker reads

 - 1. Shantaram by Gregory David Roberts

 - 2. Motorcycle diaries by Ernesto ‘ Che’ Guevara

 - 4. Hitchhiker’s guide to the galaxy by Douglas Adams

 - 5. Lord of the rings by J.R.R.
 Tolkien